TheGraphIndia/Graph-A-Thon/challenge-3.md

 }`
 ```

- - Create a client to access the Uniswap.
+ - Create a client to access Uniswap.
 We will make of `urql` for this.
 Add the following import statement at the top
 ```javascript
 import { createClient } from 'urql';
 ```